Litiks/django-simple_unsubscribe/README.md

 A pluggable django app that prevents email delivery to un-desiring recipients.

 This app was designed to be easily plugged into older django sites, with little configuration or adjustment.
-It works by monkey_patching django's email delivery classes, adding a blacklist check, and appending unsubscribe test to the end of every email.
+It works by monkey_patching django's email delivery classes; adding a blacklist check, and appending unsubscribe test to the end of every email.

 Integration